MicrosoftDocs/AdaptiveCards/AdaptiveCards/sdk/rendering-cards/android/extensibility.md

     @Override
     public View render(Context context, FragmentManager fragmentManager, ViewGroup viewGroup, BaseCardElement baseCardElement, Vector<IInputHandler> inputActionHandlerList, ICardActionHandler cardActionHandler, HostConfig hostConfig, ContainerStyle containerStyle) {

-    	//Call findImplObj on baseCardElement to get the instace we returned at parse.
+    	//Call findImplObj on baseCardElement to get the instance we returned at parse.
 We can then cast that object to our type CustomCardElement element = (CustomCardElement) baseCardElement.findImplObj();

         //Create some view and add it to the view group